jagbata/EE322/Lab 7/README.md

 I had to change the highlighted part in [this](https://github.com/jagbata/EE322/blob/main/Lab%207/cpu_spreadsheet_editing.jpg) image

+I  was able to see that my terminal was updating [here](https://github.com/jagbata/EE322/blob/main/Lab%207/cpu_spreadsheet_working.jpg)

 Next I was able to check my [cpudata Sheets](https://docs.google.com/spreadsheets/d/1k7JH-SSujQpUDKhCvOUAEZ3F_bLpLCOzcXtoilOxX9o/edit?usp=sharing)  to see that it worked properly

+I believe that is all for this lab